NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-A-Board.md

 The next step is to generate the board, place the parts on it, and to connect them with wires.

+The course style guidelines for board layout are in the "Board Layout Style Guide" section of section of https://github.com/NVSL/QuadClass-Resources/tree/master/labs/Laying-Out-The-Board.
+Read and follow them.
+Eaglint will complain if you don't.

 ## Auto-generate the board

 To do this, click the "Generate/switch to board" icon near the top of the Eagle schematic editor